rticommunity/rtishapesdemo-android/ShapesDemo/README.md

     2. On Windows 7 (and Linux) check your firewall, you may need to turn it off.

-    3. Get data to Android but not from Android, probably because your host computer has too many active NIFs.
+    3. Get data to Android but not from Android, probably because your host computer has too many active network interfaces (NIFs).
 Disable all but your WiFi NIF and rerun RTI Shapes Demo.exe.